How Does Ayurveda Treat the Nervous System?

-According to Ayurveda, calming and soothing the nervous system is a requirement for the maintenance and balancing of one’s health.
-There are numerous time-tested strategies to calm and soothe the nervous system that I will discuss in this article.
+According to Ayurveda, soothing the nervous system is a requirement for maintenance and balancing of one’s health.
+There are numerous time-tested strategies to calm the nervous system.

-New research has found that the large intestine is the home of trillions of beneficial bacteria that make up the microbiome, which comprises about 90% of the cells in the human body.
-(1)
+New research has found that the large intestine is home to trillions of beneficial bacteria that make up the microbiome, which comprises about 90% of the cells in the human body.1

-When under stress, whether it is mental, emotional or physical, the microbes in the intestinal tract feel and respond to this stress, sending emergency alarm messages to the central nervous system and brain via a bi-directional gut-brain access.
+When under stress, whether mental, emotional, or physical, the microbes in the intestinal tract feel and respond to this stress, sending emergency alarm messages to the central nervous system and brain via a bidirectional gut-brain access.

-Once the life-threatening emergency is over, the body moves into a restoring chemistry – activating the digestion for nutritional replenishment, structural support and the rejuvenation of the body to pay back any exhaustive debt incurred from the emergency.
+Once the life-threatening emergency is over, the body moves into a restoring chemistry—activating digestion for nutritional replenishment, structural support, and rejuvenation of the body to pay back any exhaustive debt incurred from the emergency.

-New science has confirmed that our neurotransmitters, which regulate how the nervous system reacts to stress and stabilizes moods, are produced and stored within the intestinal tract.
-In fact, 95% of the body’s serotonin is found inside the large intestine, and only 5% of that is found in the brain at any given time.
-(2)
+New science has confirmed that neurotransmitters, which regulate how the nervous system reacts to stress and stabilizes moods, are produced and stored within the intestinal tract.
+In fact, 95% of the body’s serotonin is found inside the large intestine, and only 5% is found in the brain at any given time.2

-For example, meditation, yoga and breathing exercises or even a hike in the woods can be perceived as a calming trigger by the intestinal microbiology, who will deliver a message of peace and calm to the brain, central nervous system and, ultimately, every cell of the body.
+For example, meditation, yoga, and breathing exercises or even a hike in the woods can be perceived as a calming trigger by the intestinal microbiology, which will deliver a message of peace and calm to the brain, central nervous system, and, ultimately, every cell of the body.

 In addition to engaging in these rejuvenative practices to calm the nervous system, supporting the health of the intestinal tract and its microbiology are proven practices in Ayurveda.

-Studies suggest that strong digestion will deliver nutrients to the small and large intestine, supporting the proliferation of healthy, beneficial microbes that are in charge of immunity, neurotransmitter manufacturing and direct messaging to the brain regarding the state of emergency, or lack thereof.
+Studies suggest that strong digestion will deliver nutrients to the small and large intestine, supporting proliferation of healthy, beneficial microbes that are in charge of immunity, neurotransmitter manufacturing, and direct messaging to the brain regarding the state of emergency or lack thereof.

-10 Simple Protocols to Calm & Soothe the Nervous System
+10 Simple Ayurvedic Protocols to Soothe the Nervous System

 Meditation has been shown in numerous studies to rebuild, support, and strengthen the nervous system.
-Research has shown that meditation can increase the length of the telomeres in the body, which are linked to optimal health and longevity.
-These telomeres are the chromosomal caps; sort of like the plastic caps on the ends of shoelaces.
-(3)
+Research has shown that meditation can increase length of telomeres, linked to optimal health and longevity.
+These telomeres are chromosomal caps, sort of like plastic caps on the ends of shoelaces.3

-Surya Namaskar or the Sun Salutation is a combination of deep nasal breathing in conjunction with a series of flexion and extension yoga postures that support the body’s flexibility and structural strength.
+Surya Namaskar or the Sun Salutation is deep nasal breathing in conjunction with a series of flexion and extension yoga postures that support the body’s flexibility and structural strength.

-This combination has been found to support the flow of the cerebral spinal fluid, which both lubricates and washes the brain and central nervous system.
-(4) Aging is associated with a 50% reduction in production and flow of cerebrospinal fluid in otherwise healthy individuals.
-(4)
+This combination has been found to support flow of cerebral spinal fluid, which lubricates and washes the brain and central nervous system.4 Aging is associated with a 50% reduction in production and flow of cerebrospinal fluid in otherwise healthy individuals.4

 We RecommendThe Little-Known Benefits of the Sun Salutation

-The cerebrospinal fluid washes the brain and central nervous system of over 3 pounds of toxic particulates every year.
+Cerebrospinal fluid washes the brain and central nervous system of over three pounds of toxic particulates every year.
 These brain toxins are drained into newly discovered brain and central nervous system lymphatics, called the glymphatic system.

-Our next strategy for calming and balancing nervous system is exercise, which is a profound way to support healthy lymphatic flow.
-(5)
+Our next strategy for calming and balancing nervous system is exercise, a profound way to support healthy lymphatic flow.5

 #4.
 Nature Therapy

-Many people use nature, a hike in the woods, running, camping, skiing, cross-country skiing, snowshoeing or backpacking as sources of exercise – but they are also requirements for peace of mind.
+Many people use nature, a hike in the woods, running, camping, skiing, snowshoeing, or backpacking as sources of exercise—but they are also requirements for peace of mind.